Skip to Main Content

 Low-light and infrared cinematography for your Korean production.

-Night vision filming uses specialized infrared and low-light camera systems to capture footage where conventional cameras fail.
-In South Korea, this technique is essential for documenting nocturnal wildlife—Asiatic black bears in the Taebaek mountains, Korean water deer, migratory red-crowned cranes, and rare Amur leopards in protected reserves—as well as for dark-sky shoots on Jeju Island and in the DMZ buffer zones.
+Night vision filming uses infrared and low-light camera systems to capture footage where normal cameras fail.
+In South Korea, the technique is key for filming wildlife at night—Asiatic black bears in the Taebaek mountains, Korean water deer, migrating red-crowned cranes, and rare Amur leopards in protected reserves.
+It also drives dark-sky shoots on Jeju Island and in the DMZ buffer zones.

-We source night vision and infrared camera packages through rental houses in Seoul and Busan, including Busan Cinema Studios and Art Service Studios (Paju).
-We coordinate experienced crews familiar with Seoraksan, Jirisan, and Hallasan national parks.
-Our team works alongside KOFIC and Korea Heritage Service to secure permits for filming in protected natural and heritage zones.
+We source night vision and infrared camera packages through rental houses in Seoul and Busan, including Busan Cinema Studios and Art Service Studios in Paju.
+Our crews know Seoraksan, Jirisan, and Hallasan national parks well.
+We also work with KOFIC and the Korea Heritage Service to secure permits for filming in protected nature and heritage zones.

 Capabilities